-A business map is a geographic visualization of a business’s key elements for the purpose of planning or analysis.
+A business map is a geographic visualization of a business’s vital elements for planning or analysis.
 Business maps generally employ administrative map layers, such as ZIP codes or counties, and may or may not include a base-map background.

-The key business elements of a business map will vary, but often include:
+The critical business elements of a business map will vary but often include the following: